MUSIC WITH MARGARET COLTMAN PIANO AND CELLO LESSONS FREELANCE CELLIST

 About Practicing...

 Part of playing an instrument is regular practice time - and a critical component of that is learning HOW to practice (or, as I like to call it, "train").
 There will be days that students are excited to play and days that they greet the prospect as enthusiastically as taking out the garbage - however, it is crucial that we work as a team to support the student's progress and help motivate them.
-I am not above using bribery in the form of stickers and other fun motivational tools and parents, you can do it too!
+I use positive motivation tools, including stickers and other fun incentives.
 I will ask the student to keep track of the time they have practiced - it is far better for them to do 15 minutes a day than an hour and a half in one session of "crash practicing".
 I fully understand the demands on school kids and will be flexible with my expectations by reducing minimum practice requirements during academically challenging weeks.
 Ultimately, we will develop goals for each student and they will learn to take responsibility for achieving them.
 As Yoda says, "do or do not...there is no try".

 Picture